Has Shiels tarnished his Northern Ireland legacy?

 Players placed in awkward position

-Meanwhile, as the fall-out from Shiels' remarks rumbled on, players were posting on social media on Wednesday about the pride of representing their country in front of a record crowd full of passion and colour.
+Meanwhile, as the fallout from Shiels' remarks rumbled on, players were posting on social media on Wednesday about the pride of representing their country in front of a record crowd full of passion and colour.

 That should have been the lasting memory from a historic night at Windsor Park, with 15,348 in attendance, but it very much took a back seat.